leonidaslundell/wikiGame/README.md

 # wikiGame
-P5JS experiment to create a game based on the wikimedia api
+P5JS experiment to create a game based on the wikimedia api.

+Guess the image and get high scores.